Home Water Softening

-The calcium and magnesium removed by softening are not harmful and may be beneficial sources of essential elements needed by the body.
+The calcium, iron, and magnesium removed by softening are not harmful and may be beneficial sources of essential elements needed by the body.
 Removing them from your water may mean you will have to get more of them from your diet.

 What are the environmental impacts of home softening?

-Minnesota has a growing chloride in water problem that threatens our fresh-water fish and other aquatic life.
-The chloride used in home water softeners can also impact the water used for drinking.
+Minnesota has a growing problem with chloride in water.
+Chloride in water threatens our fresh-water fish and other aquatic life.
+The chloride used in home water softeners can also affect the water used for drinking.
 It takes only one teaspoon of sodium chloride salt to permanently pollute five gallons of water.
 Once salt is in water, there is no easy way to remove it.

 In some communities, home water softeners drain to municipal wastewater treatment plants, which are not designed to remove chloride.
 The chloride passes through the treatment plant and ends up in our lakes and streams.
 In homes with private wells and home softeners, chloride drains to the home’s septic system and then ends up in lakes and streams.